Summer 2023 Course Offerings

 Instructor: Dr. George Hendren

-New Testament Greek is an intensive introduction to the Koine dialect of the New Testament and Septuagint.
-This course is intended for students with little to no background in Ancient Greek, and covers material similar to that found in the college-level introductory sequences for Ancient Greek.
-Students will leave New Testament Greek prepared for intermediate (second-semester) Attic Greek at the college level, and capable of reading extended passages from the New Testament with the infrequent aid of a dictionary.
+Homeric Greek – Homeric Greek is an intensive introduction to the dialect of the Homeric epics (the Iliad and the Odyssey).
+The course is intended for students with little to no background in Ancient Greek, and covers material similar to that found in the college-level introductory sequences.
+Students will leave Homeric Greek prepared for intermediate (second-semester) Attic Greek at the college level, and capable of reading select passages from the Iliad and the Odyssey with the aid of a commentary and dictionary.

 Cost: $2000